idvorkin/idvorkin.github.io/_d/don-juan2.md

 ### Authority

-- When you rely on authority, you stop using your principles, and stuff goes stuff.
+- When you rely on authority, you stop using your principles, and stuff goes south.
 - Problem: Will abandon principles, and do what you want.
 - Solution: Only use authority when needed.
 Only use authority in alignment with principles, never else.
 Never let your authority get out of your control.